 The pink color comes from the thousands of broken seashells which form part of the sand.

-Another place where you can see turtles in Crete is at Mirabello Bay which is located on the northeastern side of the island.
+Mirabello Bay is located on the northeastern side of the island.

 The best way to explore this bay and spot turtles is by joining a boat tour around Mirabello Bay.